BrianStritch/django_p5_setup/README.md

         * Credit Card Details
         * Delivery Address Details
         * Phone Number
-    * The required data to take out a recurring subscription:
-        * Full Name
-        * Email Address
-        * Credit Card Details
-        * Phone Number
 * Would the customer need to be authenticated?
     * For a once off purchase from the store, the customer would not need an account.
-However, if they wish to store any of their information within the database they would need to register for an account with Belle Musique Studio.
+However, if they wish to store any of their information within the database they would need to register for an account with BS_Auto_Parts.
-    * To take out a subscription for a weekly music lesson, as recurring payments are required, the customer will need to register and create an account in order to manage the subscription going forward.
 * Roles within the e-commerce process:
     * Customer:
-        * Subscribes to a lesson or
         * Orders a product
-    * Belle Musique Studio Site:
+    * BS_Auto_Parts Site:
-       * Creates the customer and subscription record on Stripe and the database
+       * Creates the customer record on Stripe and the database
-       * Processes payment with stripe and sets up recurring payments
        * Creates the order and processes the payment through Stripe
        * Collects address details for delivery
     * Site Owner / Administrator:
-        * Schedules the weekly online lesson with the customer
-        * Provides the service
         * Arranges delivery of the product to the customer